dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/user_agent_device_data_enrichment.md

    # @dlt.transformer(data_from=tracked_data)
    def fetch_average_price(user_tracked_data):
        """
        Fetches the average price of a device from an external API and updates the user_data dictionary.

        This function retrieves the average price of a device specified in the user_data dictionary by making an API request.
 The price data is cached in the device_info state to reduce API calls.
 If the data for the device is older than 180 days, a new API request is made.

        Args:
            user_tracked_data (dict): A dictionary containing user data, including the device name.

        Returns:
            dict: The updated user_data dictionary with added device price and updated timestamp.
        """

-       # Retrieve the API key from DLT secrets
+       # Retrieve the API key from dlt secrets
        api_key = dlt.secrets.get("sources.api_key")

        # Get the current resource state for device information